h4wk590/Superior-USB-Custom-Controller/README.md

 **The main goals were:**

--To understand how Sprints work within a technology setting as a Project Manager
+- To understand how Sprints work within a technology setting as a Project Manager

--To enhance collaborative abilities with a group of people to meet a due date
+- To enhance collaborative abilities with a group of people to meet a due date

--To build a bomb-a** USB controller, and learn some new skills along the way
+- To build a bomb-ass USB controller, and learn some new skills along the way

 ## Design

 The first steps we took in this project were:

--What type of micro-controller we were going to use?
+- What type of micro-controller we were going to use?

--What the end design would look like?
+- What the end design would look like?

--How it would be wired together?
+- How it would be wired together?

 ![alt text](https://github.com/h4wk590/Superior-USB-Custom-Controller/blob/master/SUCC/img/diagram_SUCC.jpg)